buddycloud/buddycloud.com/slate/source/includes/_posts.md

 This is useful for retrieving just the posts from an individual node.
 Consider using the [sync posts](#sync-posts) call for requesing posts across all channels a user follows.

-Often it's useful to quickly show the 20 most recent posts.
+<aside>Often it's useful to quickly show the 20 most recent posts.
 However some of these posts may reference a parent post outside of the apps's cache.

-To retrieve a missing parent post, you can query for the post ID referenced by the post's `replyTo`.
+To retrieve a missing parent post, you can query for the post ID referenced by the post's `replyTo`.</aside>

 ##Fetch Child Posts